 Objective/Guide Question Reasoning Objective: To ensure the protection and enhancement of human health and wellbeing.
 The SEA Directive (2001/42/EC) requires that likely significant effects on human health be taken into account in the Environmental Report, which for the purposes of the AoS is incorporated within the AoS Report.
 A reliable source of clean water is required to ensure human health.
 The increase in the severity of drought, particularly in the south and east of England could also pose a risk to health.
 The inclusion of this AoS objective ensures that these effects can be considered within the AoS.
 Will the Water Resources NPS adversely affect human health by resulting in increased nuisance and disruption (e.g. as a result of increased noise levels)?
 Nuisance, disturbance and disruption from the construction of water resource infrastructure (in common with many major projects) could occur from the effects of noise, vibration and changes in air quality.
 The impacts of noise pollution and from vibration on specific localities will need careful consideration in all phases of any project associated with the development of new water infrastructure.
 Emissions to air may create dust or odours that have the potential to affect air quality or to be classed as a statutory nuisance (as under Environmental Protection Act 1990).
 Will the Water Resources NPS disproportionately affect communities already identified as vulnerable / at risk?
 There is a duty to protect the health of the local communities, including more vulnerable members of the population, such as children as set out in CEHAPE (2004) and UK CEHAPE strategy (2007).
-Will the Water Resources NPS ensure the continuity of a safe and secure drinking water supply?
+Will the Water Resources NPS ensure the continuity of a safe and secure drinking water supply to protect public health?
 The Water Supply (Water Quality) Regulations 2016 establish the quality standards of water supplies for human consumption.
 The developer of the water infrastructure covered by the NPS will be responsible for ensuring water quality meets the regulatory requirements for health.
 Will the Water Resources NPS affect opportunities for recreation and physical activity?
 Water infrastructure (such as reservoirs) provide significant recreational opportunities e.g. Kielder, Thirlmere, Derwent and Abberton.
-Will the Water Resources NPS maintain surface water and bathing water quality within statutory standards The Water Framework Directive (2000/60/EC) requires all inland, coastal and groundwater to reach a 'good' chemical and ecological status whilst the Bathing Waters Directive (2006/7/EC) sets standards for the quality of bathing waters
+Will the Water Resources NPS maintain surface water and bathing water quality within statutory standards The Water Framework Directive (2000/60/EC) requires the setting of objectives that aim for all inland, coastal and groundwater water bodies to reach a 'good' chemical and ecological status (or for heavily modified water bodies this is 'good' ecological potential).
+Current WFD classifications indicate that there are still a large proportion of surface water bodies in England (and Wales) that are classified as being of Moderate Ecological status/potential or less.
+Government strategies such as the Water resources strategy for England and Wales (2009) and Water for Life (2011) include objectives to protect and improve the quality of water bodies.
+The Bathing Waters Directive (2006/7/EC) sets standards for the quality of bathing waters in terms of the physical, chemical and microbiological parameters.